How do I learn more about Extension Programs?

 How do I get information about gardening?

-University of Nevada Cooperative Extension's web site: www.unce.unr.edu/programs/horticulture has information about gardening, water conservation, educational programs for homeowners, volunteers, youth and more.
+University of Nevada, Reno Extension's web site: has information about gardening, water https://extension.unr.edu/trees-lawn-landscape.aspx conservation, educational programs for homeowners, volunteers, youth and more.
 Additional information about trees and shrubs, flowers, fruits, vegetables, lawn , indoor plants, landscaping, pests, soils, and more can be found at www.extension.org.
-The Elko County office of the University of Nevada Cooperative Extension can answer basic gardening questions and has free written materials.
+The Elko County office of the University of Nevada, Reno Extension can answer basic gardening questions and has free written materials.
 Our office is located at 701 Walnut Street in Elko.

 Where do I get information about soil testing?

-The Elko County office of the University of Nevada Cooperative Extension (UNCE) has soil testing bags that can be sent away to an independent lab.
+The Elko County office of the University of Nevada, Reno Extension has soil testing bags that can be sent away to an independent lab.
 The laboratory will send you the results.
-UNCE can assist you in interpreting the results.
-Cal (775) 738-7291 to schedule an appointment.
+The Extension can assist you in interpreting the results.
+Call (775) 738-7291 to schedule an appointment.
 Pick up soil testing bags at 701 Walnut Street in Elko.

 How do I contact an expert?

-University of Nevada Cooperative Extension has many area and state specialists who conduct research-based programs throughout the state.
+University of Nevada, Reno Extension has many area and state specialists who conduct research-based programs throughout the state.
 Visit www.unce.unr.edu for a list of faculty and staff.
 We also collaborate with university faculty from other states to address questions and issues.
 Visit www.extension.org to ask an expert a question.

 What is eXtension?